 The dentist will be interested in any past or present illness, any drugs you might be prescribed, any key hormonal changes and whether you smoke or not.

-With this covered the dentist will move onto the physical examination of the mouth.
+With this covered, the dentist will move onto the physical examination of the mouth.

 A trained professional is looking for many clinical signs as part of their examination to determine if periodontal disease is present, whilst ruling out any other possible conditions that could show similar symptoms.

-They will be looking to see whether the gums bleed on gentle probing, whether they look red and swollen, if there is visible signs of plaque at the edges of the teeth and along the gumline as well as halitosis (bad breath).
+They will be looking to see whether the gums bleed on gentle probing, whether they look red and swollen, if there are visible signs of plaque at the edges of the teeth and along the gumline as well as halitosis (bad breath).

-At this point the dentist will have confirmed whether you have gingivitis or not, but will then be looking at the extent and considering the treatment options that exist.
+At this point, the dentist will have confirmed whether you have gingivitis or not, but will then be looking at the extent and considering the treatment options that exist.

 Where the periodontitis is well established and considered clinically to be in a chronic state, the depth of the gum pocket will measure more than 3mm.
 There will be the presence of calculus above and below the gum line.
 A small amount of pus may be extracted from the gingival crevice, some teeth may wobble too.